xendk/drake/README.txt

 Intro
 =====

-Drush Drake works sorta like make by having a drakefile.php file which tells it what to do.
+Drake works sorta like make by having a drakefile.php file which tells it what to do.
 The drakefile.php may be in the current directory or in sites/all/drush of the current site.

 A drakefile.php file looks a lot like a Drush aliases.drushrc.php file, and contains tasks and, optionally, actions, in the variables